 18 Months in Review

-Welcome.
-This annual report covers January 2022 to June 2023 to align with our new fiscal year which now starts on July 1st.
+This report covers our work from January 2022 through June 2023, aligned with our new July 1 fiscal year start.

 New Normal: Turbulence & Disruption